atsign-foundation/at_widgets/at_invitation_flutter/README.md

 The app also needs to handle deep links and handle incoming link with parameters.
 The [uni_links](https://pub.dev/packages/uni_links) package can be used for this.

+### Webpage requirements
+A webpage with app information like store links will be required.
+It also needs to have the javascript functions provided in the [file](https://github.com/atsign-foundation/at_widgets/tree/trunk/at_invitation_flutter/webpage_content/cookieManager.js)
+The function `checkAndWriteCookie` needs to be called on the `onLoad` event of the webpage.